mrdcvlsc/m-pos/readme.md

 A simple web application for managing and storing product information, record transactions, and generating visual reports for sales.

-The frontend was created using vanila html, css, and javascript, it supports mobile and desktop view, the backend uses nodejs and fastify web framework, and for the database, sqlite3 is use through the help of better-sqlite3.
+The frontend was created using vanilla HTML, CSS, and JavaScript, it supports mobile and desktop view, the backend uses NodeJS and FastifyJS web framework, and for the database, sqlite3 is use through the help of better-sqlite3.

 -----

 **Demo**

-Here is a demo deployed in heroku.
+Here is a demo deployed in Heroku.

 [See Demo](https://minimalist-pos-demo.herokuapp.com/)